 Many people take supplements to either mitigate some of the damage caused by drugs, or in order to come off of drugs.
 This should only be done with the supervision of a trained health care practitioner, as there are many interactions between supplements and drugs.

 For example, people who are on antidepressants (the SSRI class) that potentiate the action of serotonin need to proceed with caution when using 5HTP.
 5HTP is a natural supplement which is a precursor to serotonin and if used along with an SSRI, can result in a dangerous condition known as serotonin syndrome.
 Serotonin syndrome results from an overabundance of serotonin in the brain.
 Symptoms include confusion, fever, shivering, sweating, diarrhea, and muscles spasms.
 This can actually progress into a medical emergency.

-Misuse #4: Too Long
+Supplement Misuse #4: The Dose Is Taken For Too Long

 Supplement Misuse #5: “Bandaiding”

 The allopathic way of dealing with symptoms is usually to mask the symptoms.
 Have a headache?
 Take a pain-killer.
 Digestive upset?
 Take an antacid.
 Depressed?
 Take an antidepressant.

 When it comes to natural supplements, integrative health care practitioners can also fall into the “pill-for-every-ill” trap.

 I used to work at a health food store and people would come in daily asking for a supplement for their particular issues.
 I would often explain to them that although they might alleviate some of the symptoms, they are not dealing with the root cause.